unityfire/alexa-ha/README.md

 Note that due to the Amazon Echo/Alexa architecture it is NOT possible to keep everything on your local network - the voice processing must be conducted in the cloud, and you are currently required to setup port forwarding on your firewall to allow AWS access to an internally hosted application.
 The AWS ASK service then issues commands to your HA controller through your public facing endpoint.

-Currently you cannot simply install Alexa HA through the Alexa App store, rather its currently required to setup your own Skill through the [Amazon Developer Portal].
+Currently you cannot simply install Alexa HA through the Alexa App's Skills page, rather its currently required to setup your own Skill through the [Amazon Developer Portal].
 We are publishing this as an official Alexa App in due time.
-In some ways self-hosting is advantageous as you can better customize the skill to your homes layout, desired scenes, and controllable devices.
+In some ways self-hosting is advantageous as you can better customize the skill to your homes layout, desired scenes and controllable devices.
 You can also personalize the skill 'Invocation Name'.
 To get started with configuring your own Alexa HA skill, see:
  * [Getting started with Alexa Skills Kit]
  * [INSTALL-QUICKSTART.md]
  * [INSTALL.md]